I Struggle With Fertility—Here's What I Wish My Pregnant Friends Knew

 The toughest part, though, is when you catch me off-guard.
-When I am finally in a moment of not thinking about my infertility, and I'm suddenly jolted back into reality when you say, “I’m pregnant!”
+When I am finally in a moment of not thinking about the fact that I have a hard time getting pregnant, and I'm suddenly jolted back into reality when you say, “I’m pregnant!”

 My moment of peace is interrupted and that moment often doesn’t return.
 It’s not your fault.
 I am not mad at you.
 I am just reminded of my own reality—a reality that I'm trying to escape for just a moment.

-Fortunately, infertility has made me stronger in some ways.
+Fortunately, these challenges have made me stronger in some ways.
 Although it's been by far the toughest thing I've ever had to go through, I know myself well.
 I know I will be okay no matter what happens.
 I want you to know that.

 Overall, I am happy for you.
 I want you to be a good mom.
 I want you to cherish your miracle.
-But most of all, if you are my friend, I want you to never allow my infertility to consume me or change who I am.
+But most of all, if you are my friend, I want you to never allow my fertility challenges to consume me or change who I am.